phase2/generator-outrigger-drupal/generators/cloud/templates/DEVCLOUD.md

-# Phase2 DevCloud / Outrigger Hosting
+# Outrigger Cloud: Docker-based Development Hosting

-> Learn how to work with and manage Phase2's Outrigger Hosting platform.
+> Learn how to work with and manage Phase2's Outrigger Cloud hosting platform.

 Outrigger Hosting is Phase2's docker-based hosting platform for our development projects.
 This solution is still internal-only and evolving, and will eventually be documented so others can set it up as well.